nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Motivation

-In the previous implementation of the `EditCommand`, each time a user edits a clients policy information, the user's only option is to replace the client's entire existing policy list with the specified policies.
+In the previous implementation of the `EditCommand`, each time a user edits a client's policy information, the user's only option is to replace the client's entire existing policy list with the specified policies.
 This enhancement of the `EditCommand` gives the user the option to append, replace, remove or modify specific policies within a client's policy list.

 #### Implementation

 A new enumeration `EditPolicyMode` was created within the `EditCommand` class.
-It provides the developer with an enumeration of modes to notify other methods of the different ways of editing a client's policy list, namely `MODIFY`, `APPEND`, `REPLACE` and `REMOVE`.
+It provides the developer with an enumeration of modes to notify the program of the different ways of editing a client's policy list, namely `MODIFY`, `APPEND`, `REPLACE` and `REMOVE`.
-This editing mode parsed from the user input, and then passed as an argument to the constructor of `EditCommand` to specify how the client's policy list should be edited.
+This editing mode is parsed from the user input, and then passed as an argument to the constructor of `EditCommand` to specify how the client's policy list should be edited.

 Within the `EditCommand#execute` method, a new `Person` object is created through the `EditCommand#createEditedPerson` method.